Update: ‘Design’ section updated with a rendering.

 The SsangYong Torres electric will embody the new design language of its donor model, called ‘Powered by Toughness.’
 It’d be a mix of tough and contemporary design elements.
-At the front, the oddly shaped headlamps, a concave section between the headlamps with six slots on the radiator grille, and boxy lower air intake and fog lamp housing of the ICE Torres could apply to the electric variant, but with a closed upper grille and a more aerodynamic bumper.
+At the front, the oddly shaped headlamps with the six-slot grille should apply to the electric variant, but with a closed snout and a more aerodynamic bumper.
+Our rendering shows a premium, three-element fog lamp design and a modified lower intake with horizontal grille bars among the visual changes.

-On the sides, expect trapezoidal wheel arches, closed-off aero wheels, a straight beltline, large windows, a chunky C-pillar, and a vertical quarter glass behind the C-pillar, giving the windscreen at the rear a wraparound look.
+On the sides, expect the same trapezoidal wheel arches, closed-off aero wheels, a straight beltline, large windows, a chunky C-pillar, and a vertical quarter glass behind the C-pillar, giving the windscreen a wraparound look.
 Like on the Land Rover Defender, a C-pillar-mounted storage box could be available.
+The charging port could be above the right-side front wheel arch.
 At the rear, a tailgate garnish mimicking a spare tire for an authentic SUV styling and Range Rover L405-like vertical tail lamps will likely be the design highlights in addition to the wraparound glass.

 Interior & Features